ADVISORY CLIMATE-CHANGE/GERMANY-PROTESTS

-LUETZERATH - Climate activists continue to occupy the way to Luetzerath, a village in Western Germany where the extension of an open coal mine is being planned, police attempting to gain access to clear village for demolition.
+LUETZERATH - Climate activists continue to occupy Luetzerath, a village in Western Germany where the extension of an open coal mine is being planned, police attempting to gain access to clear village for demolition

 Restrictions: